 - Work to actually LIMIT your exposure – all year round

-- Wear high-protection shades as sun exposure can also damage vision over time – as well as prematurely age your skin!
+- Wear high-protection shades as sun exposure can also damage vision over time – as well as prematurely age your skin

 Sun Protection RULE 2 – Know Your Skin & Skin Products

-You may burn readily or tan readily, but even skin that tans easily is still prone to ageing and skin cancer (perhaps not as quickly but even so, you’re definitely NOT risk-free and may even be prone to major pigmentation problems like ‘liver spots,’ ‘sun spots’ and Melasma).
+Keep in mind that even skin that tans easily is still prone to ageing and skin cancer (perhaps not as quickly but even so, you’re definitely NOT risk-free and may even be prone to major pigmentation problems like ‘liver spots,’ ‘sun spots’ and Melasma).

 - Know your skin type (perhaps investigate the Fitzpatrick skin tone scale) and what your key risks are in terms of premature ageing